LLNL/merlin/docs/source/faq.rst

 ~~~~~~~~~~~~~
 Flux is a hierarchical scheduler and launcher for parallel simulations.
 It allows the user
 to specify the same launch command that will work on different HPC clusters with different
 default schedulers such as SLURM or LSF.
+Merlin versions earlier than 1.9.2 used the non-flux native
+scheduler to launch a flux instance.
+Subsequent merlin versions can launch the merlin workers
+using a native flux scheduler.
 More information can be found at the `Flux web page <http://flux-framework.org/docs/home/>`_.